-At the bottom of the food chain of economic analysis is the consumer, whose behavior and well-being motivate the whole gauntlet of questions from mechanism design to incentive theory to project evaluation.
-Understanding and modeling consumer well-being was central in early economics, and remains so, with continuing tension between the elements of illusion, temperament, and subjectiveness in consumer behavior, and the demand for stable, predictive hedonic indicators.
+At the base of economic analysis is the consumer, whose behavior and well-being motivate a whole gauntlet of questions spanning demand analysis, incentive theory and mechanism design, project evaluation, and the introduction and marketing of private and public goods and services.
+Understanding and modeling consumer welfare was central in early economics, and remains so, with a continuing tension between elements of illusion, temperament, and subjectivity in consumer behavior, and the need for stable, predictive indicators for choice and well-being.
 The neoclassical model of the individualistic utility-maximizing consumer that forms the basis of most economic analysis is largely a finished subject, but new studies of consumer behavior and interesting new measurements challenge this model.
-This behavioral revaluation suggests new paths for the continuing development of consumer theory, and has implications for current policy discussions, such as initiatives to place more reliance on the self-interest of individuals and less on a publically provided safety net.
+This behavioral revaluation suggests new directions for the continuing development of choice theory.

-This paper surveys the history of measurement of consumer behavior and well-being, with particular attention to the lessons and opportunities afforded by new measurement methods coming into economics from cognitive psychology, anthropology, market science, and neurology.
-This paper will focus on the perceptions, emotions and behavior of individual consumers, and omit important related issues of interpersonal comparisons, social choice, and economic policy evaluation.
-In outline, I will start with the views of some of the classical economists on happiness and utility.
+This paper surveys the history of the study of consumer behavior and well-being, with particular attention to the lessons and opportunities afforded by new measurements coming into economics from cognitive psychology, anthropology, market science, and neurology.
+This paper will focus on the perceptions, emotions, and behavior of individual consumers, and touch only briefly on important related issues of interpersonal comparisons and economic policy evaluation.
+I will start with the views of the classical economists on happiness and utility.
 I will discuss first attempts at measurement, followed by the flowering of demand analysis in the age of Sir Richard Stone.
-I will then turn to expansions of neoclassical demand measurement, and finally to the new frontiers of measurement shared by economics and other disciplines.
+I will then turn to expansions of neoclassical demand measurement, particularly to the subjects of choice in non-linear and discrete budget sets, and finally to the new frontiers of measurement shared by economics and other disciplines.